EndPointCorp/end-point-blog/2021/01/19/monads.html.md

 ];
 ```

-We may want to get a list of all the wheels for all the vehicles that we maintain, maybe to then determine which ones are due for chaning.
-We could write a function like this of obntain that list:
+We may want to get a list of all the wheels for all the vehicles that we maintain, maybe to then determine which ones are due for a change.
+We could write a function like this to obtain that list:

 ```js
 function getWheels() {